Welcome to The Harvard Club of Chicago's Web Site.

 All interested alumni/ae, students and parents, and current and former faculty are invited to join the Club and participate in its activities.

 Out-of-town alumni/ae are more than welcome to participate in Club activities at member rates when in town, but also please note that the Harvard Club of Chicago does not have a "club house," i.e., accommodations, or dining facilities such as are found in New York and Boston.
+To receive "member" rates you may have to call the Club office so they can get you that rate.

 This website is intended solely for the non-commercial use of Harvard alumni/ae, specifically members of The Harvard Club of Chicago, to further the aims of the Club and Harvard University.